myzhang1029/zmymingw/README.md

 Those build-time dependencies will be prompted to be installed when they are required.

 Now you should have a customized free-and-opensource Windows toolchain.

+## License
+The build scripts are licensed under CC0, or, released to the public domain.
+Those projects have their respective separate licenses.
+This repository and the scripts are provided to and only to aim the build of the projects.
+It is the user's responsibility to ensure the compliance with the respective licenses.